XLE Weekly: Initial Relief Rally Halts At 31.76s

 Looking ahead, the focus into next week remains upon response to key resistance, 31s-32s.
 Buy-side failure to drive price higher from this resistance will target key demand clusters below, 28s-27.09s/24.35s-22.88s, respectively.
 Alternatively, sell-side failure to drive price lower from key resistance will target key supply clusters above, 33.50s-36.82s/42s-44s, respectively.
 The highest probability path for next week is sell-side barring 32.22s failing as resistance.
 The larger context now shifts neutral as XLE trades toward fifteen year lows.

-Looking under the hood of XLE, we see that its performance is really a tale of two stocks, Chevron and Exxon Mobil.
+Looking under the hood of XLE, we see that its performance is really a tale of two stocks, Chevron (NYSE:CVX) and Exxon Mobil (NYSE:XOM).
 They account for approximately 24% and 23% of the entire ETF, respectively.
 Further, their performance is responsible for -709bps and -1118bps, respectively, of the XLE’s current one-year performance.
 As go Exxon and Chevron, so goes the XLE.

 It is worth noting that breadth, based on the S&P Energy Sector Bullish Percent Index, has stalled near the bearish extreme zone following a substantial rise following February-March’s historic collapse.
 Stocks more broadly, as viewed via the NYSE, see a similar posture.
 Asymmetric opportunity develops when the market exhibits extreme bullish or bearish breadth with structural confirmation.
 Currently, conditions favor a neutral posture as the market seeks (and has currently found) structural support, 22.88s, near late 2003 support.
 This support, however, is likely a momentum low formed before a final price low.